Step 9. Specify Data Path Settings

-By default, during the backup copy job Veeam Backup & Replication transports VM data directly from the source backup repository to target backup repository.
+At this step of the wizard, you can select how Veeam Backup & Replication will transport backed up data — directly or through WAN accelerators.
+By default, during the backup copy job Veeam Backup & Replication transports data directly from the source backup repository to target backup repository.
 This type of transport is recommended if you plan to copy backup files over high-speed connections.

-If you plan to copy backup files over WAN or slow connections, it is recommended that you configure a pair of WAN accelerators in the backup infrastructure and copy VM backups via these WAN accelerators.
-WAN accelerators perform global data deduplication, eliminate the need to transport redundant blocks of data and reduce the load on the WAN.
+If you plan to copy backup files over WAN or slow connections, it is recommended that you configure source and target WAN accelerators in the backup infrastructure and copy backups through these WAN accelerators.
 For more information, see WAN Acceleration.

 To use WAN acceleration for the backup copy job:

-- Select the Through built-in WAN accelerators option.
+- At the Data Transfer step of the wizard, select the Through built-in WAN accelerators option.

 - From the Source WAN accelerator list, select a WAN accelerator configured in the source site.